CooperStansbury/cell_cycle/pipelines/velocyto_pipeline/README.md

 ```

 Alternatively, submit `slurm_submit.sh` on a cluster scheduler.
 The workflow expects aligned BAM files and a reference genome; outputs are written under `results/` with separate matrices for spliced and unspliced reads.

+Outputs include loom files and expression matrices that can be loaded into downstream notebooks for velocity analysis.
+Custom pre-processing steps can be added to the `Snakefile` to accommodate additional alignment or filtering requirements.